Your prayers are answered. I have traveled to Egypt extensively and here are the 31 absolutely best things to do in Egypt!

-The White Desert in Egypt is known for the spectacular chalk rock formations, sand dunes and cliffs.
+The White Desert in Egypt is known for its spectacular chalk rock formations, sand dunes, and cliffs.
 The magnificent landscapes look like from another planet.
 The colors of the desert change with the sunlight.

 Joining a tour on a day trip from Cairo is the easiest way to visit the White Desert, which is located about 5 hours from Cairo.

 BEST TIME TO TRAVEL TO EGYPT

 The best time to travel to Egypt is from October to April for the pleasant temperatures for sightseeing.

 Summer in Egypt is extremely hot.
 Daily average temperatures go around 95 F (35 C) in June, July, and August.
 And they can even reach unbearable 115 F (46 C).

 Autumn is a perfect time to travel to Egypt.
 Daily average temperatures go around 86 F (30 C) in Egypt in autumn.

 Winter is also a great time to travel to Egypt.
 Daily temperatures go around 70 F (21 C) in Egypt in winter.

 Spring is a good time to travel to Egypt.
 Daily average temperatures go around 83 F (28.5 C) in Egypt in spring.
 But stay in cities in Egypt and away from possible sand storms in nature during spring.

 - 2 days in Rome itinerary: Top Things to Do in Rome in 2 Days - February 23, 2024